 If you lost any money on investments with Mike Evangelista, you may be able to recover your losses from Comprehensive Asset Management and Servicing, Inc. and/or Cambridge Investment Research, Inc. This is because Comprehensive Asset Management and Servicing, Inc. and Cambridge Investment Research, Inc. had a duty to supervise Mike Evangelista.

-Our firm has a unique, unparalleled track record.
-Kalju Nekvasil, Esq., has not lost a securities arbitration case in more than 13 years.
-Goodman & Nekvasil, P.A. has recovered approximately $300 million on behalf of victimized investors.
+Kalju Nekvasil, Esq., formerly regional counsel with the NASD, now known as FINRA, has practiced in this area of the law for more than 35 years.
+Goodman & Nekvasil, P.A. has recovered more than $300 million on behalf of victimized investors.
 If you lost money on any investments with Mike Evangelista and would like your case evaluated by a securities attorney (again, there is no charge for an evaluation and all cases are handled on a purely contingency fee basis), please contact us.

 Keywords: Michael Christopher Evangelista, Comprehensive Asset Management, SEC, Fraud, Attorney, Broker, Brokerage, Firm, Brokerage Firm, Invest, Lawyer, Securities Lawyer, Goodman and Nekvasil, Nekvasil, Goodman, Investor, Investment, Financial, Financial Services, SecuritiesBack to Blogs